slatedb/slatedb/rfcs/0004-checkpoints.md

         …
     }

-    /// Create a checkpoint using the provided options.
-Returns the ID of the created checkpoint. pub async fn create_checkpoint(options: &CheckpointOptions) -> Result<uuid::UUID, SlateDBError> {
+    /// Creates a checkpoint of an opened db using the provided options.
+Returns the ID of the created
+    /// checkpoint and the id of the referenced manifest. pub async fn create_checkpoint(&self, options: &CheckpointOptions) -> Result<(uuid::UUID, u64), SlateDBError> {
         …
     }

+    /// Creates a checkpoint of the db stored in the object store at the specified path using the provided options.
+    /// Note that the scope option does not impact the behaviour of this method.
+The checkpoint will reference
+    /// the current active manifest of the db. pub async fn create_checkpoint(
+       path: Path,
+       object_store: Arc<dyn ObjectStore>,
+       options: &CheckpointOptions,
+    ) -> Result<(uuid::UUID, u64), SlateDBError> {}
+       ...
+    )

     /// Called to destroy the database at the given path.
 If `soft` is true, This method will
     /// set the destroyed_at_s field in the manifest.
 The GC will clean up the db after some